Hamster45105/SpotifyLikedToPlaylist/README.md

 # Spotify Liked Songs Converter

-Spotify for some reason does not allow you to download your liked songs to your Garmin device.
-This program is designed to fix that by converting your liked songs into an actual playlist periodically.
+There is multiple reasons why you would want your liked songs converted into an actual playlist periodically.
+This program is designed to help you with that.

 ## Instructions

-### Spotify DEV Setup
+### Spotify Developer Setup

 1. Go to the [Spotify developer dashboard](https://developer.spotify.com/dashboard/create) and login

-4. Fill in app name, description (can be anything) and set “Redirect URI” to “http://localhost”
+4. Fill in app name and description (can be anything).
+Then set “Redirect URI” to “http://localhost”

 5. Click save